 HubSpot has now made its range of software more accessible.
 This includes giving customers and prospects access to free tools which are normally paid and reducing the pricing on certain products.

 By adding free tools, removing limits, and changing the pricing, HubSpot’s product team is making everything more available at a time when marketers and salespeople need these tools the most.

 Here are the things that HubSpot have introduced to help businesses during the pandemic:

-Q: How do we position the increased value of digital marketing right now?
+Q: How do we position the increased value of inbound marketing right now to other stakeholders?